thmisch/Nsp/README.md

 (Probably there's still some weird bug in the protocol :o)

 ## Comparison to other chat systems
-Nsc is very diffrent from traditional chat systems.
+Nsc is completely diffrent from traditional chat systems.
 It uses a client-server architecture, but doesn't require much resources or much of anything to host the server:
 A raspberrypi (8gb) has enough memory to have 60-70 million clients connected (if the cpu and/or network can handle that though :D...)